 How Much Do Social Workers Earn?

 As in many professions, what you earn as a social worker tends to be tied to your educational level and experience in the field.
 It can also vary from region to region, and from sector to sector.
-For example, according to BLS data, there’s currently a greater demand for social workers in healthcare, mental health, and substance abuse, where job growth is expected to be 19 percent from 2014 to 2024.
+For example, according to BLS data, there’s currently a greater demand for social workers in healthcare, mental health, and substance abuse, where job growth is expected to be 13 percent from 2019 to 2029.
 Some of those jobs will likely be at the lower-paying entry level, but the demand for social workers looks to be robust across the board and at all levels in the field.
-In fact, the most recent numbers from the Bureau of Labor Statistics indicate that overall employment in social work could increase by as much as 12 percent from 2014 to 2024.

 2019 Occupational Employment Statistics and 2018-28 Employment Projections, Bureau of Labor Statistics, BLS.gov.